Skip to main content

 Funding

 The Department of History admits students to its graduate programs (MA and Ph.D.) with and without funding.
-Each student should refer to his or her departmental offer letter for specific details about their funding support.
+Each student should refer to their departmental offer letter for specific details about their funding support.
 The information provided below serves to clarify the language of our funding offers and to help our graduate students pursue additional sources of funding within and outside of the department.

 Regardless of the initial financial package, the department seeks to ensure that all continuing Ph.D. students are financially supported.
 To the extent that resources are insufficient to meet students' needs, the department, on the advice of the graduate committee, will rank students using a combined criterion of academic performance and financial need to award funds.